 DVR Vs VCR

 A VCR uses a VHS cassette tape to record approximately two to six hours, depending on quality of programs in an analog format.
-A Digital Video Recorder (DVR) stores recorded programs in a digital format on a hard drive built into your receiver, saving you from hassles of a VCR.
+A Digital Video Recorder (DVR) stores recorded programs in a digital format on a hard drive built into your digital set-top box, saving you from hassles of a VCR.
 Unlike a VCR, Charter DVR® can conveniently store many hours of recorded programming.
 Recorded programs can be easily managed and selected from the Interactive Program Guide.
 Storage time depends on the hard drive size, model of DVR used and what type of programming is being stored, i.e., HD programming.

 Charter DVR features allow you to: